‘Storage Wars’ 2017 Returning Soon! Which Star Was Axed, Who Is Still On Show?

 A post shared by @brandipassante on

 Speaking of, where is Dave Hester?
 Although Darrell and Jarrod have been active on social media photographing scenes from the upcoming season, it does not appear that Dave Hester is in any photograph.
 On one hand, this is no surprise, as Dave generally does not get along with the other stars.
 On the other hand, Hester has not posted anything about Storage Wars in ten months.
 Could he be off of the show?
-Right now, no one is saying anything, not even a “Yuuup!”
+Right now, no one is saying anything, not even a “Yuuup!”.

 50 VAULTS!
 RAIN OR SHINE ALL VAULTS INDOORS!